 The study’s authors said, “Consistent with our hypothesis, results showed that cold-heartedness scores (which index interpersonal callousness) significantly predicted preferred distance, with more callous participants showing a preference for shorter distances.
 We speculate that interpersonal distance preferences of highly callous individuals may mediate the relationship between callous traits and aggression, by producing behaviors that facilitate aggressive behavior.”
-Don’t Stand So Close To Me: Psychopathy and The Regulation of Interpersonal Distance
+(Don’t Stand So Close To Me: Psychopathy and The Regulation of Interpersonal Distance)

 17. They have an eerily calm demeanor.
 Psychopaths rarely, if ever, feel stressed or nervous.

 18. They have a saintly aura.
 Of course, it’s one they create for themselves.
 They may engage in phony altruism by donating to or volunteering for a cause, or hand out dollars to needy people on the street.
 If you weren’t there to witness it, they’ll be sure to tell you all about it later while smiling beatifically and waiting for your admiration.
 Psychopaths love to tell stories of wonderful things they’ve done for others, in order to create a positive impression and gain your trust.

 A soliloquy is defined as “a device often used in drama when a character speaks to himself or herself, relating thoughts and feelings, thereby also sharing them with the audience, giving off the illusion of being a series of unspoken reflections.”
 When someone makes you feel as if you’re watching a play, think “psychopath.”